pkusnail/json-to-avro-convertor/README.md

 # Test Case
 The test case shows how to convert json to avro, and it is the same for parquet.
+If you want to use it as a jar lib, use command "mvn assembly:assembly"

 # Field Type Conversion Table
 avro |example |json | json-to-avro-convertor